CatTanker/cnc_map_tool_guide/docs/rendererresources.md

 Typically bundled with the CnCNet Client, there are several renderers you have that you can choose from.
 These improve compatibility with modern operating systems and if you pick right could make the game playable as well as drastically impact performance.

 For most users, you should start with [CnC-DDraw](https://github.com/FunkyFr3sh/cnc-ddraw), which is currently the most developed and maintained renderer.
 Most mods ship this simply as a `CnC-DDraw` option inside the client's options menu.
 If the game seems to run or you face issues such as being unable to return to the game itself after clicking the pause menu (or have an invisible mouse), head into `ddraw.ini` and change `renderer=auto` to `ogl`, then `dx`, then `gdi` and see which provides you with the best experience.
+Be aware that the changes you make in the cnc-ddraw configuration exe tend to be overwriten by the client on game launch.

 Assuming this does not solve your issue, you should try the [TS-DDraw](https://github.com/CnCNet/ts-ddraw/releases) renderer and all of the choices available (OpenGL, GDI, etc, same as CnC-DDraw)